Rémy Martin Louis XIII miniature (1962)

 Rémy Martin Louis XIII (1969-1978)

-Since it's introduction in 1874 Louis XIII de Rémy Martin has been Rémy's most prestigious cognac, a blend composed of 1200 different cognacs which matured in wood between 40 and 100 years, bottled in a decanter which was shaped after a ancient Venetian bottle found on a Jarnac battlefield in the 19th century.
-In 1936 the glass decanter was replaced by a cristal version produced by Baccarat, Saint-Louis and Sèvres.
-The production of Rémy Martin Louis XIII is limited to 10.000 bottles annually.
+Since the introduction in 1874 Louis XIII de Rémy Martin, initially known as Age Inconnu, has been Rémy's most prestigious cognac, a blend composed of 1200 different Grande Champagne cognacs matured between 40 and 100 years, bottled in a decanter which was shaped after a 16th century metal flask found on a Jarnac battlefield in 1850 which was purchased by Rémy Martin.

-This presentation of Remy Martin Louis XIII Very Old has been produced between 1969 and 1978, bottled in a Baccarat decanter, accompanied by a numbered card of the battle of Jarnac.
+This presentation of Remy Martin Louis XIII Very Old has been produced for Europe between 1962 and 1968, bottled in a Baccarat decanter and accompanied by a card of the 1938/1957 Royal Banquet.

 Content 700ml - volume 40%

-Since it's introduction in 1874 Louis XIII de Rémy Martin has been Rémy's most prestigious cognac, a blend composed of 1200 different cognacs which matured in wood between 40 and 100 years, bottled in a decanter which was shaped after a ancient Venetian bottle found on a Jarnac battlefield in the 19th century.
-In 1936 the glass decanter was replaced by a cristal version produced by Baccarat, Saint-Louis and Sèvres.
-The production of Rémy Martin Louis XIII is limited to 10.000 bottles annually.
+Since it's introduction in 1874 Louis XIII de Rémy Martin, initially known as Age Inconnu, has been Rémy's most prestigious cognac, a blend composed of 1200 different Grande Champagne cognacs matured between 40 and 100 years, bottled in a decanter which was shaped after a 16th century metal flask found on a Jarnac battlefield in 1850 which was purchased by Rémy Martin.

 Rémy Martin Louis XIII (1969-1978)

-Since it's introduction in 1874 Louis XIII de Rémy Martin has been Rémy's most prestigious cognac, a blend composed of 1200 different cognacs which matured in wood between 40 and 100 years, bottled in a decanter which was shaped after a ancient Venetian bottle found on a Jarnac battlefield in the 19th century.
-In 1936 the glass decanter was replaced by a cristal version produced by Baccarat, Saint-Louis and Sèvres.
-The production of Rémy Martin Louis XIII is limited to 10.000 bottles annually.
+Since the introduction in 1874 Louis XIII de Rémy Martin, initially known as Age Inconnu, has been Rémy's most prestigious cognac, a blend composed of 1200 different Grande Champagne cognacs matured between 40 and 100 years, bottled in a decanter which was shaped after a 16th century metal flask found on a Jarnac battlefield in 1850 which was purchased by Rémy Martin.

-This presentation of Remy Martin Louis XIII Very Old has been produced between 1969 and 1978, bottled in a Baccarat decanter, accompanied by a card of the battle of Jarnac.
+This presentation of Remy Martin Louis XIII Very Old was produced between 1969 and 1979, delivered in a octagonal red box, accompanied with a 'battle of Jarnac' card.

-Since it's introduction in 1874 Louis XIII de Rémy Martin has been Rémy's most prestigious cognac, a blend composed of 1200 different cognacs which matured in wood between 40 and 100 years, bottled in a decanter which was shaped after a ancient Venetian bottle found on a Jarnac battlefield in the 19th century.
-In 1936 the glass decanter was replaced by a cristal version produced by Baccarat, Saint-Louis and Sèvres.
-The production of Rémy Martin Louis XIII is limited to 10.000 bottles annually.
+Since the introduction in 1874 Louis XIII de Rémy Martin, initially known as Age Inconnu, has been Rémy's most prestigious cognac, a blend composed of 1200 different Grande Champagne cognacs matured between 40 and 100 years, bottled in a decanter which was shaped after a 16th century metal flask found on a Jarnac battlefield in 1850 which was purchased by Rémy Martin.

-This old presentation of Remy Martin Louis XIII Brand Rarest Reserve was sold in the USA between 1963 and 1968, bottled in a Baccarat decanter, delivered in a red octagonal box and accompanied by a card stating this Cognac was served to King George V and Queen Elizabeth at Versailles in July 1938 and again in April 1957 when Queen Elizabeth visited France.
+This old presentation of Remy Martin Louis XIII Brand Rarest Reserve was sold in the USA between 1964 and 1968, bottled in a Baccarat decanter, accompanied by a card stating this Cognac was served to King George V and Queen Elizabeth at Versailles in July 1938 and again in April 1957 when Queen Elizabeth visited France.

 Content 4/5 quart - volume 80° proof